Per Magnus Johansson: The Freudian Association in Gothenburg

 In his hometown Gothenburg, Johansson has founded Freudianska föreningen (The Freudian Association), which arranges seminars and lectures.
 Johansson is founder, editor in chief, and publisher of Arche – a journal with an interest in psychoanalysis, the humanities, and architecture (previously Psykoanalytisk Tid/Skrift).
 In the journal, Johansson has published interviews with several French psychoanalysts, such as René Major, Elisabeth Roudinesco, Julia Kristeva, Roland Gori, Charles Melman, and Catherine Millot.
 Arche was in 2018 awarded the prize as cultural magazine of the year in Sweden.

 Awards and honorary memberships

 In 2006, Johansson was awarded the distinction Ordre des Palmes Académiques by the French Ministry of Education.
 On 26 March 2012, Johansson was elected honorary member of the Swedish Psychoanalytical Association, a constituent organization of the International Psychoanalytical Association.
+The honorary membership was cancelled in March 2025.
 In 2014, Johansson was elected member of the Royal Society of Arts and Sciences in Gothenburg.

-Bibliography (selected)

-Fahlke, Claudia & Johansson, Per Magnus (2007).
-Personlighetspsykologi.
-Stockholm: Natur & Kultur.

-Fahlke, Claudia & Johansson, Per Magnus (2012).
-Psykopatologi.
-Stockholm: Natur & kultur.

-Johansson, Per Magnus (1999).
-Freuds psykoanalys.
-Bd 1, Utgångspunkter.
-Göteborg: Daidalos.

-Johansson, Per Magnus (1999).
-Freuds psykoanalys.
-Bd 2, Arvtagare i Sverige.
-Göteborg: Daidalos.

-Johansson, Per Magnus (2003).
-Freuds psykoanalys.
-Bd 3, Arvtagare i Sverige.
-D. 2.
-Göteborg: Daidalos.

-Johansson, Per Magnus (2009).
-Freuds psykoanalys.
-Bd 4, Inblickar i psykiatrins och den psykodynamiska terapins historia i Göteborg 1945-2009.
-Göteborg: Daidalos.

-Johansson, Per Magnus (2014).
-Psykoanalys och humaniora.
-Göteborg: Daidalos.

-Johansson, Per Magnus (2014).
-En psykoanalytikers väg = Le cheminement d'un psychanalyst.
-Göteborgs förening för filosofi och psykoanalys.

-Johansson, Per Magnus (2020).
-Sekelskiftet 1900.
-August Strindberg och Sigmund Freud.
-Göteborg: Daidalos.

-Johansson, Per Magnus & Karlsohn, Thomas (2016).
-Ensamhet och gemenskap.
-En brevväxling om universitetet.
-Göteborg: Korpen.

-Johansson, Per Magnus & Liedman, Sven-Eric (2018).
-En spricka i språket.
-Marx och Freud - våra samtida.
-Stockholm: Bonnier.

-Leffler, Mats, Linton, Johan & Stålberg, Johan (ed.)
-(2010).
-I kulturen: en vänbok till Per Magnus Johansson.
-Göteborg: Freudianska föreningen.
+In April 2024, Johansson was awarded the City of Gothenburg's work grant for writers.